 Even if your doctor doesn't bulk bill, you won't be spared some pain.
 The Medicare rebate for GP and pathology services will be cut by $5, and you'll have to pick up the shortfall – prepare to cough up an extra $5 with every visit (and ain't that a kick to the throat?).

 The cost of medicine will also go up.
 Medication listed on the Pharmaceutical Benefits Scheme (PBS) that costs more than the co-payment rate (currently $37.70) will go up by $5 too.
 And in case you were counting on the PBS safety net to kick in to help you out with all those skyrocketing health costs, think again.
 The safety net, which protects patients who buy lots of medicines by reducing co-payments once they've spent a certain amount on medication in one calendar year, will also take a hit.
 Under current arrangements, general patients in 2015 would have received more government support once their PBS medication bill hit $1,452.50.
-But the budget will now see that jump to $1,597.80.
+But the Federal Budget will now see that jump to $1,597.80.

 Concession card holders won't be spared either – expect to pay 80c more for PBS medicine and spend an extra $61.80 before the safety net catches you.